-How to design a more sustainable laundry room
+How to design a more sustainable laundry space

 If you’re designing (or redesigning) a laundry space, try incorporating second-hand materials and items.
 Craigslist is a treasure trove of usable goods—you can find everything from tiles for a backsplash (leftover from someone else’s project) to lightly used garment racks and shelves.
 Local vintage stores and estate sales are always fun to visit too, since the items you find there might be truly one-of-a-kind.

 When it comes to outfitting the room, look for ENERGY STAR certified equipment.
-Upgrading to a front loading washer saves water and energy, and if it’s ENERGY STAR, it’ll use up to 45% less energy and 50% less water than a top load agitator washer.
-Add a special filter like PlanetCare’s to your washer or toss a Cora Ball in with each load to reduce the amount of microfiber shedding (from synthetic fabrics) that gets flushed into waterways.
+Upgrading to a front loading washer saves water and energy.
+If it’s ENERGY STAR, it’ll use up to 45% less energy and 50% less water than a top load agitator washer.

 If you have ample space, consider creating a dedicated area for stain treating.
 Pre-treating stains allows you to wash on cooler temperatures, which helps preserve fibers and supports material longevity.
 Having an area for hang drying (instead of always relying on the dryer) will also help save energy.